 Dual Diagnosis Treatment

-Dual diagnosis disorders are typically distinguished by health professionals such as doctors and psychiatrists when treatment for either mental health problems or addictions are sought.
+Dual diagnosis disorders are typically distinguished by health professionals such as doctors when treatment for either mental health problems or addictions are sought.
 As delaying treatment can cause mental health disorders and addictions to escalate simultaneously, treatment must be secured as soon as possible when a dual diagnosis is made.

 The treatment provided for dual diagnosis disorders greatly varies and typically depends on where treatment is sought.
 For example, in the United Kingdom, private inpatient rehabs, private outpatient rehabs and NHS rehabs can be attended for dual diagnosis treatment.